fe-eule/react-keyboard-avoiding-view/README.md

 [![npm bundle size](https://img.shields.io/bundlephobia/min/react-keyboard-avoiding-view)](https://bundlephobia.com/package/@fe-eule/react-keyboard-avoiding-view)

-`react-keyboard-avoiding-view` is a simple and easy to use package that allows you to avoid the keyboard when it pops up on your screen.
+`react-keyboard-avoiding-view` is a simple and easy to use package that allows you to avoid the keyboard when it pops up on your screen in iOS.
 It is a simple wrapper around the KeyboardAvoidingView component.

 In iOS, the keyboard will cover the fixed elements when it pops up.
 This package will help you to avoid this issue.